 I have sometimes represented both defendants in scenarios like this, even through trial, and I don’t think I violated any conflict-of-interest rule.

 But if you’re going to represent both defendants in a departing employee lawsuit, it’s important to do two things.
 First, satisfy yourself that the employee and her new employer have aligned interests such that an actual conflict is not present.
 Second, explain the potential for a conflict of interest in writing to both defendants and make it clear that you will be unable to take sides if a conflict between them develops.

 Of course, this is not foolproof.
 It’s a judgment call.

 So, A is the correct answer if you want to err on the side of caution, and this is often what defendants in this situation do.

 I have separately represented the employee while another lawyer represented the new employer, and vice versa.
 In those scenarios I have typically worked closely with the lawyer for the other defendant.
 But the separate representation ensures that each defendant gets legal advice based solely on that defendant’s interests.

 In other words, avoid the landmines by not walking into the minefield in the first place.

-Zach Wolfe (firstname.lastname@example.org) is a Texas trial lawyer who handles non-compete and trade secret litigation.
-Thomson Reuters named him a 2020 Texas “Super Lawyer” for Business Litigation.
-Follow @zachwolfelaw on Instagram to keep up with his latest shenanigans.
+Zach Wolfe (firstname.lastname@example.org) is a Texas trial lawyer who handles non-compete and trade secret litigation at Zach Wolfe Law Firm (zachwolfelaw.com).
+Thomson Reuters named him a Texas “Super Lawyer” for Business Litigation in 2020 and 2021.

 These are his opinions, not the opinions of his firm or clients, so don’t cite part of this post against him in an actual case.
 Every case is different, so don’t rely on this post as legal advice for your case.